10+ best things to do in Ithaca NY

 Simeon’s restaurant

-Simeon’s Restaurant has oyster happy houses and serves specialities like rabbit and sea bass.
-It’s a great spot for dining in Ithaca if you’re having a get together for a special occasion!
+Simeon’s Restaurant has oyster happy houses and serves specialties like rabbit and sea bass.
+It’s a great spot for dining in Ithaca if you’re having a get-together for a special occasion!

 The Coal Yard Cafe

-The Coal Yard Cafe is something of a hidden gem with and feels a little like your Grandparent’s living room (in the best way!).
-This spot for brunch in Ithaca serves omelettes, scrambles and sandwiches and it all sounds delicious!
+The Coal Yard Cafe is something of a hidden gem and feels a little like your grandparents living room (in the best way!).
+This spot for brunch in Ithaca serves omelets, scrambles, and sandwiches and it all sounds delicious!

 Monks on the Common